customs brokers, depots and

 Excise Equivalent Goods (EEGs) that are warehoused.
 Excise equivalent goods are imported alcohol, tobacco and fuel that would have been subject to excise duty had it been produced or manufactured in Australia.

-- intend to store EEGs in a warehouse, or
+- intend to store EEGs in the warehouse, or

 More information is available at